matrix-org/gsoc/IDEAS.md

  * https://github.com/matrix-org/matrix-appservice-respoke
  * https://github.com/matrix-org/node-purple/tree/master/appservice
  * ...and the full list at https://matrix.org/blog/try-matrix-now under Application Services.

+By default our preferred language for writing bridges is in Node.js (ES6), so we can build on top of the https://github.com/matrix-org/matrix-appservice-bridge library which provides a bunch of useful infrastructure and boilerplate.
+If the remote network lacks good Node library support we consider other languages though.

 In an ideal world, we'd end up with bridges to all of the below and more!